sjsu-library/unionist/_items/unionist--text-0118.md

 articleType:
 volume: '1'
 issue: '6'
-transcription: TENNESSEE.—The noted David Crocket, is elected to Congress in his district, by a<br>small majority.<br>
+transcription: 'TENNESSEE.—The noted David Crocket, is elected to Congress in his district, by a small majority. '
 scholarlyNotes:
 commentary: Did he wear the hat to Congress?
 relatedPeople: David Crocket